Matchmaking API

 Running Photon Fusion in Server Mode is pretty straightforward, but depending on the network characteristics of the hosting machine where the server is running, it might be necessary to set it up differently.

-For that reason, this document shows the three main ways to start Fusion with GameMode.Server
+For that reason, this document shows the three main ways to start Fusion with GameMode.Server.

 - Full Automatic: The peer starts and binds to any available port given by the OS to the socket layer.
 This will work in most scenarios where a pre-defined port is not necessary.
 The STUN Protocol is used to resolve the Public EndPoint (

-) of the peer.
+IP:Port) of the peer.
 This is mostly suited for common networks that do not block ports by default, like domestic internet connections.

 C#